Visit and like Facebook Page for continuous update and results from different SEA Countries

 TOM TELLEZ

-A coach of champions at all level of competitions on earth, from college champions to World and Olympic champions (I.e. Carl Lewis, Michael Marsh, Leroy Burrell etc).
-According to Tellez, sprinting is a natural things where an athlete must allows his or her body to work naturally.
-Tellez mentioned the following sprinting tips and technique:
+A coach of champions at "all levels of track competition", i.e., college-level champions to World and Olympic champions (e.g., Carl Lewis, Michael Marsh, and Leroy Burrell).
+According to Tellez, sprinting is a natural thing where an athlete must allow his or her body to work naturally.
+Tellez mentioned the following sprinting tips and techniques:

 Below is a Tellez's presentation video about the block starts and acceleration mechanics, brought by HPC Sports: